 - 2 pts= WMA Championships Bronze Medal

-The Awards Committee consists of 14 individuals who represent a cross-section of different ages, geographical regions, and event expertise.
+The Chair of the Awards Committee is Rachel Guest (fsttrck75 @ yahoo.com) and consists of an additional 14 individuals who represent a cross-section of different ages, geographical regions, and event expertise.